 Kraft Work is a place that brings local crafters together and provides a physical space from where to showcase their wares.
 I wanted to show people in and around Hartlepool what a range of artisans live amongst them and celebrate their creativity.
 That was the beginning.

 Stitch Crafters Assemble is my dedicated wool crafters group and we meet weekly to knit, crochet and, just as importantly, eat cake.
 To sit, watch and listen to this lovely group natter and laugh together, share their skills and knowledge fills me with such warmth.
-All-comers are welcome.
+Everyone is welcome.
 In addition my hope is to expand to include classes run by other crafters, and I’m always happy to sit down with absolute crochet beginners.
 I keep a supply of hooks and wool which means you don’t have to buy before you try.
-No appointment necessary.